'That '90s Show' Kills off Beloved 'That '70s Show' Character

-That '70s Show lives on with That '90s Show, which picks up almost 20 years after the original show ended.
-Unfortunately, in that time span, a beloved character died off-screen.
-As noted from a couple of lines of dialog from Kitty Forman (Debra Jo Rupp), her mom, Bea Sigurdson, died between the show time periods.
+That '70s Show lives on through the new generation on That '90s Show, picking up almost 20 years after the original series ended on Fox.
+Unfortunately, in that time span and ahead of the show's arrival on Netflix, a beloved character died off-screen.
+As noted in some of the dialogue from Kitty Forman (Debra Jo Rupp), her mother, Bea Sigurdson, died between the shows' two time periods.
 Bea was played by the late TV icon Betty White, who died on Dec.
-31, 2021.
+31, 2021, in four memorable episodes of the original show.

-Instead of keeping Bea alive off-screen or recasting her, who appeared in four memorable episodes of That '70s Show, That '90s Show opted to kill her off.
-Her death is first confirmed in Episode 1 ("That '90s Pilot).
+Instead of keeping Bea alive off-screen or recasting her, That '90s Show opted to kill her off.
+Her death is first confirmed in Episode 1 ("That '90s Pilot").
 Kitty is talking to her son, Eric Forman (Topher Grace), about how much she loves having him and his family visit.

 "I love having the house full again.
 It just fills me with joy," Kitty says before changing to a sadder tone.
 "And then you leave, and it's sad.
 And then winter comes, and I visit mom's grave.
 And I tell her how much fun it was when the house was full."